Walkthrough

 Permission should match the folder you meant to share

-- Claude can only work with local files after you grant folder access.
-The permission dialog is the moment to confirm you picked the right folder.
+Claude can only work with local files after you grant folder access, and the permission dialog is the moment to confirm you picked the right folder.
+If the dialog names the correct folder, click `Always allow`.
+Claude can use that folder without asking again each time you start work there.

-- `Always allow` gives Claude read and write access inside that folder.
+Tip: `Always allow` gives Claude read and write access inside that folder.
 Use a narrower folder if the selected folder contains unrelated private material.

 - 5